specstoryai/TaskTao/SPEC.md

 - It allows for task completion.
 - It allows for task deletion.

-During planning, the user can navigate to prior days using the "Previous Day" and "Next Day" buttons, as well as a calendar picker.
-When not looking at today, the user can navigate to today.
+- The user can navigate to prior days using the "Previous Day" and "Next Day" buttons, as well as a calendar picker.
+- Don't provide navigation to the next day if it's past today, meaning in the future.
+- Don't allow the calendar picker to select days in the future.
+- When not looking at today, the user can navigate to today.

-When looking at today, only tasks that are not completed, or are not completed on today are shown.
-Tasks that are completed today are shown as completed.
+- When looking at today, only tasks that are not completed, or are not completed on today are shown.
+- When looking at today, tasks that are completed today are shown as completed.

-When not looking at today, only tasks created before the selected day, and not completed before the selected day are shown.
+- When not looking at today, only tasks created before the selected day, and not completed before the selected day are shown.

-When not looking at today, tasks that are completed on the selected day are shown as completed.
+- When not looking at today, tasks that are completed on the selected day are shown as completed.

-When not looking at today, the rest of the user interface is readonly.
+- When not looking at today, the rest of the user interface is readonly.

 #### Action